 “For consumers, this means that the customer journey is now a series of questions or searches.
 Consumers expect answers and brands need to provide answers everywhere people are asking - in Google, in Siri, even on their own Websites.”

 As the evolution of the customer journey and the buying process excels, so too must the evolution of the marketer.
-To tap into what the future of search means for marketing teams across the globe and keep pace with the technologies shaping customer journeys in the modern era, register here for the Drumcast.
+To tap into what the future of search means for marketing teams across the globe and keep pace with the technologies shaping customer journeys in the modern era.

-This event will take place on Tuesday, September 24th, 1pm-2pm BST.
-Register your interest for the Drumcast here.
+This event took place on Tuesday, September 24th, 1pm-2pm BST.
+Watch the full DrumCast here.